SnowCharmQ/2022-Summer-SUSTech-CS213-Project/README.md

 ### **Part 3.
 Task 2**

-Introduce how to design the programs/scripts for importing data, and give the core codes of your scripts.
+Introduce how to design the programs/scripts for importing the data in **Task 1**, and give the core codes of your scripts.

-Introduce how to improve the efficiency of importing data and give the core codes.
+Introduce how to improve the efficiency of importing the data and give the core codes.
 You can design some experiments to improve the efficiency of your work.
 Make sure that the experiments should be reasonable, and the improvements should be obvious.
 Also, you may need to prepare to show your scripts and how it works in the presentation.
 Prepare some queries in advance!

 ### Part 4.
 Task 3 and Task 4